murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ---
 # Religion

+### The New God
+According to visions granted by the Psychic Crocodile in Mezro, a new god is coming to town.

 ### Ubtao
 **Ubtao** is the primordial god of Chult, and its protector.
 He disappeared around 100 years ago, and no one really seems to know how or why.
 This seems to coincide with the destruction of **Mezro**, but any relation is conjecture.
 Ubtao is the god of mazes, and their believers walk Ubtao's Maze of Life.

 From the Temple of Crocodile and Man, it can be inferred that **Ubtao** and **Thard'har** were buddies who liked to ride on each other's back.
 This is in contrast to the official legend which claims animosity between the two.

 However, Ubtao isn't all labyrinths and piggybacks: the **Legend of the Aldani** tells the tale of fishermen in the Aldani Basin who fished fish from river Shoshenstar and sold the fish for profit.
 Ubtao frowned upon this and turned the entire village into crab people.

+There are statues of Ubtao, depicted as a giant Chultan native with feathered wings and a T-rex head, across Chult.
+If you trace the maze on its stomach with your finger, you get a prize.

 ### Thard'har
 Chultan God of the Albino Dwarves, often depicted as a crocodile.